secgroundzero/CS-Aggressor-Scripts/README.md

 ### Setup Slack and Webhooks

 :information_source: To set up a Slack server and webhook, you can follow these guides provided on the [Slack website](https://api.slack.com/incoming-webhooks).

+### Setup Discord and Webhooks

+:information_source: To set up a Discord server and webhook, you can follow these guides provided on the [Discord Website](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ## Parsers